-The AUSMIN Consultation in Sydney on 5 June 2017 will be the 27th in 32 years (it is supposed to be an annual event).
+The 2017 AUSMIN Consultation in Sydney was the 27th in 32 years (it is supposed to be an annual event).
 AUSMIN has existed in its current form since 1985, following New Zealand’s refusal to allow US nuclear submarines into its ports that year and the United States’ subsequent suspension of its ANZUS security commitment to Wellington.
 Past AUSMIN forums have included many formal resolutions strengthening the US-Australia security alliance, including the Sydney Statement (1996), the Memorandum of Understanding on Ballistic Missile Defense (2004), the Space Situational Awareness Partnership (2010), and the US Force Posture Agreement (2014).

 AUSMIN 2015, Boston